-Since CENO is based on Mozilla Firefox for Android, it provides all the features that expected from a modern browser.
+Since CENO is based on Mozilla Firefox for Android, it provides all the features that are expected from a modern browser.
 However, its reliance on Ouinet technology for retrieving web content may affect its operation in subtle ways (some of them potentially involving your privacy).

-Also, since CENO and Ouinet are still under development, you may experience some instability.
+Also, since CENO and Ouinet are under continuous development, you may experience some instability.
 That may also mean that backwards-incompatible changes are introduced which require you to uninstall the application or remove stored data (including bookmarks and site settings) before upgrading.

 For important work on Web sites not subject to censorship, we recommend that you use your habitual Web browser instead of CENO.
 Please read the section on risks for more information.

 Although CENO strives to provide a user experience as similar to normal Web browsing as possible, some of the techniques used to avoid network interference do not play well with such dynamic sites.
 This is the case with CENO's default mode of operation (i.e. public browsing), since it strips down all private data (like passwords and cookies) from Web traffic to ensure that it does not leak to other untrusted CENO or Ouinet users.

 To avoid this and enable the use of such dynamic sites in CENO, you can use private tabs (i.e. private browsing), which leave private data intact and keep connections to the sites encrypted and thus protected from everyone else.
 However, this requires that network traffic from your device can reach those websites in some way.

 For further details, please refer to the section on the differences between public and private browsing.

 CENO only shares content that you requested (using public browsing).